codebyshennan/tamkeen-data/docs/1-frontend/assignment/high-card.md

 ### Clone starter code

-Fork and clone Rocket's <a href="https://github.com/rocketacademy/high-card-3.2" target="_blank">High Card repo</a> (Rocket-themed Create React App) and understand the following starter code before creating High Card.
+Fork and clone the <a href="https://github.com/SkillsUnion/high-card" target="_blank">High Card repo</a> and understand the following starter code before creating High Card.
 Run `npm install` to install default packages our app needs to run, and run `npm run dev` to start the app next open your browser and navigate to <a href="http://localhost:5173/" target="_blank">http://localhost:5173</a>.

 ### Understand starter code